-- 2. The auditee does not manufacture products based on a product design (warehouses, distributorships, service companies, etc.) - There is a third option that we will be exploring later.
+The auditee does not manufacture products based on a product design (warehouses, distributorships, service companies, etc.)

 How can PJR audit something I don't do?

 - This is the most common response we get from auditors and clients expressing frustration over this requirement. - Remember, we're not auditing the actual activity itself, but rather the outsourcing controls applied.